 There’s no annual fee to pay for this card.
 That means it can be a completely free way to earn cash back, as long as you don’t fall into the trap of revolving a balance from month to month and accruing interest charges.

 The Bottom Line

-The Chase Freedom Unlimited Credit Card is pretty straightforward and easy to understand.
+The Chase Freedom Unlimited® is pretty straightforward and easy to understand.

-If you’re looking for a simple card that provides a decent reward for your spending, the Freedom Unlimited is not a bad fit at all.
+If you’re looking for a simple option that provides good rewards for your spending, the Freedom Unlimited is not a bad fit at all.
 But there are other general-use cash back cards as well, and one of them could be a better fit for you.
 Check out some of those alternative cards below.

-How to Apply for the Chase Freedom Unlimited Card
+How Do I Apply for the Chase Freedom Unlimited Card?

-Most applicants will get an instant decision, but it could take longer in some cases.
+Apply now for the Chase Freedom Unlimited by following the link below.
+It should only take a few minutes to fill out a secure application, and most applicants will get an instant decision.
+But it could take longer in some cases.
 Chase may contact you for more information.